Benjent/albums-to-buy/README.md

 * Pat Metheny - What's It All About
 * Pentagram - Day Of Reckoning
 * Phoenix - It's Never Been Like That
-* Red Hot Chili Peppers - Unlimited Love
 * Ruby My Dear - Remains Of Shapes To Come
 * Snarky Puppy - The World Is Getting Smaller
+* Snarky Puppy - The Only Constant
+* Snarky Puppy - We Like It Here
 * T. Rex - My People Were Fair And Had Sky In Their Hair...
 But Now They're Content To Wear Stars On Their Brows
 * T. Rex - Prophets, Seers & Sages The Angel Of The Ages
 * T. Rex - A Beard Of Stars